 - Limerick City and County Council recognises the financial pressures being experienced by certain sectors and encourages any ratepayers experiencing difficulties in paying their commercial rates to get in contact.

 - For information about grants and supports aimed at the tourism and hospitality sector as they navigate their way through the Covid-19 pandemic, click here.

 - Covid-19 Six-Month Waiver of Commercial Rates FAQs - click here

 - Shop Limerick provides an opportunity for hundreds of retailers across the city and county to showcase their online offering with the development of the one-stop platform on the local authority’s website, Limerick.ie.
 If you would like to submit your business details to our directory of businesses trading online, please download this form and when completed, email to email@example.com.

 - The Small Business Assistance Scheme for Covid (SBASC 2), is now closed for applications.

 The Business Restart Grant Plus including the top-ups applied nationwide and in certain counties, is now closed for applications.
 A new COVID Restrictions Support Scheme (CRSS) was established as part of Budget 2021 on 13 October 2020 and is being operated by the Revenue Commissioners.

 The Local Enterprise Office (LEO) Limerick is there to support local businesses and help ensure they are in the strongest position possible in the face of this unprecedented and continuously evolving crisis.

 The expert staff at LEO Limerick are there to advise and support any small business experiencing difficulties at this time.
 Business Advisors will offer a discreet one-to-one discussion by phone or other means to suit the business owner.

-- We recommend you to check with relevant organisers and/ or venues for latest updates.
+- For all attractions and planned events we recommend you to check with relevant organisers and/ or venues for latest updates.